c.1955 Jean Desses Green Silk Dress w Fused Velvet Detailing

-The dress is wonderful and has the elegant lines that you associate with the best of Jean Desses' work.
-The fabric used is a green silk satin that seems to glow with its own inner light.
+The dress has the elegant lines that you associate with the best of Jean Desses' work.
+The fabric used to construct the dress is a green silk satin that seems to glow with its own inner light.
 The color is a beautiful deep moss green.
-Fused onto the silk base are flowers done in a plush, soft velvet that add texture and depth.
+Fused onto the silk base are flowers done in a plush, soft velvet that add texture and depth to the fabric.
 The cut has a sense of contained sexuality, nothing overt, but cut to follow and highlight every curve.
-It has a deep V neckline and the back is an even deep plunge with the inner bodice acting as a partial modesty panel.
+It has a deep V neckline at the front and the back is an even deep plunge with the inner bodice acting as a partial modesty panel.
 Just under the V at the front it is gathered and detailed with a small piping of fabric that gives the illusion of holding the gathers there in place.
-It also gives a subtle nod to a Grecian aesthetic, a signature touch of Jean Desses.
-The waist nips in under this.
-The skirt is beautifully constructed.
-The inner skirt is fitted and over that lies a panel of fabric lying over that inner skirt that is secure at the waist and then ties at the back - almost apron style.
-There are lots of fabulous detailing and finishes to this dress like an inner built in bodice and weighting at the back hem.
+It also gives a subtle nod to a Grecian aesthetic, a signature touch of Jean Desses' work.
+The waist nips in and below that the skirt is beautifully constructed.
+The inner skirt is fitted with a top panel of fabric lying over that inner skirt that is secure at the waist and then wraps and ties at the back in am almost apron feeling finish.
+There are lots of fabulous detailing and high end finishes to this dress like an inner built in bodice and weighting at the back hem.
+It is gorgeous.
 Excellent condition

 The inner bodice lining and the inner front panel of the underskirt are made of a green silky rayon.
 The exterior fabrics are interlined in a pale green silk organza.
 It closes with a painted metal side zipper and the over-skirt is part attached and then ties at the back.
 Hand finishes and ribbon edged seam.
 Light boning through the bodice and inner waist stay that closes with hook and eye.
 Made to demi-couture standards.

 Interior Bust: 18" flat across from side seam to side seam